 - ½ teaspoon salt

-- 9 mini candy bars also larger candy bars cut to fit or m&m type candies
+- 9 mini candy bars or larger candy bars cut to fit

 - 9 tablespoons sprinkles